KeiferC/CyberFundamentals/week1-networks/notes-02-netsec.md

   - SSH instead of RSH or Telnet
   - SCP instead of FTP
   - IMAP or POP3 using SSL
-- Use of Virtual Private Network (VPN)
+- Use a Virtual Private Network (VPN)

 ### Defense on Switched Networks
 - Packet filtering